0xEAF/NG-Music-Artwork/README.md

 https://addons.mozilla.org/en-US/firefox/addon/ng-music-artwork/

-> ### NOTE
-> The extension is currently **being verified by the folks at Mozilla**.
-For that time, the link will not work.
-> I will remove this warning when the extension will be validated and published on Mozilla Add-Ons.

 ### On Chrome, Brave, and others

 It is unfortunately not possible for me to publish it to the Google Chrome Webstore, because I don't want to pay the $5 fee AND still have to show Google my government ID to publish a f*cking extension, WHYY??